California wildfires erupt in wine country, damaging Santa Rosa and prompting evacuations

 The Sacramento Bee reported the Chateau Boswell Winery was engulfed in flames in video recorded by Bee visual journalist Daniel Kim, on the Silverado Trail outside St. Helena.
 The Glass Mountain Inn also burned, the paper reported.
 Wineries had already been heavily impacted by the smoke from nearby blazes that is affecting their grapes, and other facilities had burned in previous fires this season.

 It’s not just new blazes that Californians are dealing with Monday morning, either.
-The North Complex Fire in Butte County spread further amid the more dangerous fire weather conditions, prompting various forms of evacuation warnings along its western side, including places heavily impacted by the Camp Fire in 2018, which was California’s deadliest blaze.
+The North Complex Fire in Butte County spread farther amid the more dangerous fire weather, prompting various forms of evacuation warnings along its western side, including places heavily impacted by the Camp Fire in 2018, which was California’s deadliest blaze.
 Paradise, Calif., which was nearly wiped out by that fire, was placed under an evacuation warning Sunday night.

 The North Complex is already responsible for killing 15 during the last heat wave, which occurred in mid-September.